Feel like yourself again

 Most healthcare professionals, including dermatologists, diagnose male pattern baldness the same way you would — by looking at your scalp.

-Before getting into specific treatment options for receding hairline, it’s important to make one thing clear: The sooner you start treating your receding hairline, the more hair you’re likely to keep in the long run.
+Before getting into specific treatment options for a receding hairline, it’s important to make one thing clear: The sooner you start treating your receding hairline, the more hair you’re likely to keep in the long run.

-It’s worth mentioning that a receding hairline treatment that works for one guy may not produce the same results for you.
+It’s worth mentioning that a receding hairline treatment that works for one guy may not produce the same results for another.
 How best to fix receding hairline problems can require a lot of patience and willingness to try more than one treatment if necessary.

 1. Use Finasteride to Lower Your DHT Levels